Creating The Ideal Environment For Newly Hatched Chicks

 Choosing a Safe Location for the Brooder

-Tip: Place the brooder on a sturdy table or stand.
-This keeps it off the ground and away from drafts or spills.
+Tip: Place the brooder on a sturdy stand.
+This reduces drafts and makes daily checks easier.

 Cleaning and Disinfecting Before Transfer